django-cms/django-cms/docs/introduction/install_from_scratch.rst

     djangocms -p . mysite

+.. warning:: be aware that the directory provided as ``-p`` is the project root
+             directory (the one that will hold the ``manage.py`` file), that it must be empty and in case of a failed installation will be removed.

 Windows users may need to do a little extra to make sure Python files are associated correctly if that doesn't work right away::

     assoc .py=Python.file